 Read the book, use the index to quickly find all those bits of information, and sharpen your tools because you've just sharpened your mind.

 John Brooks spends his summers teaching boatbuilding, and his winters building boats.
 Co-authoring the book is John's bride Ruth Ann Hill, who when not helping to build boats, is plying her writer trade.
 You'll benefit from her ability to clearly and concisely convert the physical building processes into words.

 9 x 11"

-Take advantage of the lower prices of these "hurt" books.
+Take advantage of the lower prices of these slightly damaged books.
 These books have been returned, are slightly bunged or scuffed.
 None of these books are severely damaged, ie; ripped pages, water stained, and the like.
 They are perfectly readable, useable books.

-Please note: hurt books are sold as non-returnable.
+Please note: slightly damaged books are sold as non-returnable.

 Very informative boat… I like the less dogmatic approach to the writing and layout of entraining “other” approaches to processes.